jfirma1/ComfyUI-6DOF-Camera/README.md

 ### Step 5 — Inpaint and paste back

 Feed `view_image` and `inpaint_mask` into your inpainter to fill holes and add content.
-Then connect the edited image, the original panorama, and the `sampling_map` into the **Qwen 6DOF Inverse** node to stitch the result back into the panorama.
+Then connect the edited image, the original panorama, and the `sampling_map` into the ** 6DOF Inverse** node to stitch the result back into the panorama.

 ---